 Breakout areas near kitchen units or small tea and coffee-making corners can be a good idea and provide relaxing, cosy settings for staff.

 Whether you’re looking for ways to modify your breakout areas or are considering introducing them to your office, always be vigilant and plan for social distancing and hygiene.
-Whilst one day we may be looking far back on COVID-19 world, it can still be useful to maintain these practices and uplifting to implement new office interior design ideas.
+We can help to implement new office interior design ideas, so why not contact our team of experts today?